markotuya0/metrics-web-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Dog Breeds
+# Metrics Dog Breeds

->Metrics Dog app is a website that shows a variety of dogs and their breeds.
+>The Metrics dog web app is a web platform that shows a variety of dog breeds and their skills.
+API used for fetching data: TheDogApi
+The app is fully mobile responsive and tested using Jest and the React Testing Library.
 This is a capstone project for the React and Redux Module.

 By building this application, I learned how to use React and Redux.